-Why did my credit score Drop When There Wasn’t Any Change?
+Why Did My Credit Score Drop When There Wasn’t Any Change?

 Sometimes your score may alter due to circumstances outside of your control.
 However, most of the time, your actions affect scores in ways that might not be apparent.

-Let’s look at the elements that affect your score, and some reasons for how it could change, even without evidence that you’ve changed your behavior.
+Let’s look at the elements that affect your score and some reasons for how it could change, even without evidence that you’ve changed your behavior.

 Your Credit Utilization Has Changed

-Something was noted on Your Credit Report.
+Something Was Noted on Your Credit Report

 Reminisce about your payment past – did you miss the credit card payment in the past couple of months?
 Did you pay any bills you could have missed in the past?

-Something slipped Off Your Credit Report.
+Something Slipped Off Your Credit Report.

-There’s been a recent Investigation Concerning Your Report.
+There’s Been a Recent Investigation Concerning Your Report.

 An Account Has been Closed

 The changes in your credit score are perfectly normal, and there’s no reason to fret about minor changes!
-It’s recommended to review your credit report every month to keep track of the changes that occur.
+It’s best to review your credit report every month to keep track of the changes that occur.

 It is possible to be aware of significant fluctuations in your score since they could indicate that something more serious is taking place, like when you have accounts that aren’t yours that you have opened under your name or you’ve been the victim of identity theft.